 Female Students Campus In Brief

-King Saud University has received the special attention of the Custodian of the Two Holy Mosques, King Abdullah Bin Abdul Aziz – May Allah protect him – in terms of endless supportive care and generous funding, a matter that enabled it to achieve many of its objectives and accomplish a large number of strategic projects.
+King Saud University has received the special attention of the Custodian of the Two Holy Mosques, King Abdullah Bin Abdul Aziz in terms of endless supportive care and generous funding, a matter that enabled it to achieve many of its objectives and accomplish a large number of strategic projects.
 One of the most prominent projects is the Female Student Campus, located in the eastern corner of King Saud University in Ad-dirayah, on an area of (1.
 232.000) square meters, at a cost of (8.3) billion riyals.
 The campus consists of (12) colleges: (5) health colleges, (4) humanities colleges, (3) science colleges, in addition to administrative buildings, supporting deanships’ buildings, service buildings, recreational facilities, and a dormitory.
-The campus, which accommodates (30.000) female students, was officially inaugurated in the beginning of the new academic year 1434-1435 AH, and all the colleges will have transferred to it by the beginning of the second semester, God willing.
+The campus, which accommodates (30.000) female students, was officially inaugurated at the beginning of the new academic year 1434-1435 AH, and all the colleges will have transferred to it by the beginning of the second semester, God willing.

 The Female Student Campus is one of the biggest and most important projects; it is uniquely well-designed, well-implemented, easily accessed, catering academic and non-academic services.
 The campus design observes the culture-specific character of Saudi society with regard to the girls’ education environment, and the tools and methods necessary for interactive higher education, serving the university’s aspired pioneering goal of excellence locally and internationally.